cldf/cldf/README.md

 - Data should be both editable "by hand" and amenable to reading and writing by software.
 - UTF-8 encoded text files.
 - Reference entities rather than duplicate.
 - IDs should be resolvable HTTP URLs if possible.
+If not, they should be documented in the metadata.
 - Compatibility with existing tools, standards and practice should alsways be kept in mind.